-Workshop location: Scroll down for specific workshop locations and details.
+Location: Scroll down for workshop locations and other information.

 In order to help people with chronic pain and people who sit all day, to become pain-free, you must work with posture and structural alignment.
 Empower your clients to tune into their bodies and engage their innate self-corrective reflexes to develop awareness, ease and comfort, to relieve pain and improve their well-being and enjoyment of life.
 Therapists benefit, too.

 In this class, participants learn how to evaluate and help clients resolve inefficient postural habits which are often the underlying factor in chronic back pain, neck pain and pain that travels into the extremiites.
 Post techniques are used to assess and release areas of tension, to deepen and integrate work done in a session.
 Techniques to work with spinal curvatures and scoliosis will be presented and practiced.
 Participants will practice how to teach clients exercises and movements that develop their ability to maintain balance, initiate self-correction through postural work and prevent the recurrence of pain through neuromuscular re-education.
 Important to any bodywork practitioner who wants to help relieve chronic pain, Postural Re-education is another way to build your practice and empower clients to feel better faster.
 It is amazing that a few simple exercises, that can be done almost anywhere, can relieve pain so quickly.
 That's the incredible effectiveness of our body's self-corrective ability to restore well-being from within.